TechnicJelle/CMGT_GraduationReport/report.typ

 This is why I will be starting with Vulkan, as it is the API that has the most platform compatibility.

-However, when making actual applications, you don't want to have to write all your Vulkan code from scratch every single time.
+However, when making actual applications, it is inconvenient and highly inefficient to keep rewriting all Vulkan boilerplate from scratch for each new project.
-So that's when you make an abstraction on top of Vulkan, which you can reuse across multiple projects.
+This is why we make an abstraction layer on top of Vulkan, so it can be reuse across multiple projects.

-In this report, I will detail my efforts at making such a Vulkan Abstraction Layer.
+In this report, I will detail my efforts at making (the beginnings of) such a Vulkan Abstraction Layer.

 #pagebreak()

-== Possible Solutions
+== Possible Existing Solutions

 #if show_tips_from_manual [
 _Once the main question is formulated and acknowledged by your client, you can proceed to the next step